 What Doctors Tell Your Insurance Company about Your Health

-Beyond expecting you to tell them the truth about your smoking, insurance companies also have access to medical data and often require exams.
+Beyond expecting you to tell them the truth about your smoking, insurance companies also have access to medical data and often require medical exams.
 Since nicotine appears in your system for days, it will be immediately clear to them if you smoke, chew, vape, or use patches, making it even more important to be consistent with your answers to health screening questions used in underwriting according to PLOS ONE.

 If You Start Smoking after Getting a Life Insurance Policy